jaxxa/ED-Prometheus/README.md

  * Initia Release

 1.0.0.1
- * Updates to Dialog and Building Deployment systems.
+ * Updates to Dialog, Research and Building Deployment systems.